-“Great companies obsess over productivity, not efficiency,” Michael Mankins wrote for Harvard Business Review (HBR) in March 2017.
+“Great companies obsess over productivity, not efficiency,” Michael Mankins wrote for Harvard Business Review (HBR).

 As he says in his HBR article, “Our research indicates that the average company loses more than 20% of its productive capacity — more than a day each week — to what we call “organizational drag [sic].”

 Organisational drag is any process that consumes valuable time and prevents people from getting things done – ie: productivity killers.
-The best companies are the ones that identify issues getting in the way of productivity and either create more efficient processes or remov them altogether.
+The best companies are the ones that identify issues getting in the way of productivity and eitbe focher create more efficient processes or remove them altogether.

 The same thing applies to individual staff members, entrepreneurs, freelancers and anyone who cares about making the most of every minute and [insert currency] they spend.